alvinj/ScalaSed/SedDemo/README.md

 ````

 I’ll add documentation for `MultilineSed` in the future, but for now you can look at [MultilineSed.scala](https://github.com/alvinj/ScalaSed/blob/master/SedDemo/src/main/scala/sed/MultilineSedTest.scala) to get a hint at how it currently works.

+(This class also needs a better name.
+It’s more like “Two-line Sed” than “MultilineSed.”)